 Identity complexity | Cross-device, anonymous stitching | Email-based, known users |

-When you don't need a CDP and what to use instead
+When you don't need an enterprise CDP

 Your real problem looks like this: a customer upgrades in Stripe, but HubSpot still shows "free plan" for three days until someone runs the Monday CSV export.
 A support rep opens a ticket and has no billing context.
 Marketing sends an upgrade email to someone who already paid.